danielgafni/website/www/content/blog/cloud-computing-eks-part-1/index.md

 This tutorial is split into 2 parts.
 The first part is devoted to creating EKS & supporting infra, and the second part describes Dagster installation.

-#
+# Introduction

 In the Data & ML space, we often encounter workloads with high computational requirements.
 Kubernetes is a natural choice for running such workloads, because it provides near to infinite customization options and scalability.

-We will be using EKS (managed AWS Kubernetes service) to deploy Dagster - an excellent Data Orchestrator with a unique declarative, asset-based programming model.
+We will be using EKS (managed Kubernetes service in AWS) to deploy Dagster - an excellent Data Orchestrator with a unique declarative, asset-based programming model.
 It's an ideal choice for batch processing workloads.
 Dagster can be deployed on Kubernetes, which enables it to orchestrate data processing at massive scale.

 Here is what we would like to achieve:
 - Have an auto-scaling Dagster deployment running on Kubernetes